First International: Legacy

 "It is not ... a mere improvement that is contemplated, but nothing less than a regeneration, and that not of one nation only, but of mankind.
 This is certainly the most extensive aim ever contemplated by any institution, with the exception, perhaps, of the Christian Church.
 To be brief, this is the programme of the International Workingmen's Association."

 — The Times in a leading article, September 1868, during the Brussels Congress of the First International.

 Although the First International had a short lifespan and did not achieve its primary goal of leading a successful social revolution, its historical significance is immense.
 It was the first mass international movement of the working class and served as a powerful vehicle for disseminating socialist and communist ideas across Europe and America.
 It established the theoretical foundations of revolutionary communism, moderate socialism, and anarchism as the three fundamental trends within the international workers' movement.
 It helped workers grasp that their emancipation was a "global objective" and that they had to achieve it "through their own capacity for organization".
-The First International inspired and stimulated the growth of the labour movement, "planted the concept of solidarity firmly in the minds of the workers," and "bequeathed to the Labour movement in all countries enthusiasm for a great cause," which was, according to Julius Braunthal, "mainly the work of Karl Marx."

 The collapse of the International was a recognition that the era of nationally-based socialist parties had begun.
 The destruction of the French working-class movement in the Paris Commune was a decisive factor, transferring the leadership of European socialism from France to Germany.
 Engels wrote in 1874 that the old International had outlived its usefulness, having accomplished the task of breaking the "simple harmony of all the factions" and preparing the ground for more theoretically mature and nationally consolidated parties.
 The experience of the IWA, particularly the lessons drawn from the Paris Commune and the struggle against anarchism, paved the way for the foundation of the Second International in 1889, which inherited its Marxist principles and continued its work on a new historical basis.
 In this sense, as Wilhelm Liebknecht declared at the founding congress of the Second International, the new body was "indeed the offspring of the International Workingmen’s Association.”